 What kind of ceremony to choose for your Catholic Wedding?

 Religious?
 Secular?
 Civil?
 Symbolic?
 Let’s be clear.
-First of all, you may be full of doubts about what type of ceremony to choose.
+First, you may need clarification about what type of ceremony to choose.
 You may like celebrating your Catholic Wedding, but you don’t know which way is best for you.
 Someone has recommended the religious rite, someone else the civil ceremony.
 Or maybe someone has told you that the best solution is the secular rite.
 And you are there with the doubt, and you ask yourself: “But what are the differences?”
 In reality, in the collective habit, we almost always speak of two ceremonies: either you do the civil ceremony or the religious rite.
 But this is still a false distinction because, in reality, this is not the case, and now we’ll explain why.

 When we talk about religious rites, we are already examining two different case studies and a multitude of other faiths and confessions.
 For example, let’s say you want to get married in Church, with the traditional Catholic rite.
 Even then, you have two options: